tgm-team/tgm/docs/tutorials/hook_tutorial.md

 ## 4. Shared Hooks

-Sometimes it happens that you truly want the same hook instance (as in, the same python object) to be shared among different keys.
-A good example is the `tgm.hooks.RecencyNeighborSampler` which buffers internal state for events for each node in the graph.
-We want this hook to be shared between 'train' and 'validation' splits, because we want the neighbours accumulated during training to *warm-start* the recent neighbour in the validation split.
+In temporal graph learning, it is common that information you received in the past needed to be used for future prediction.
+For example, the stored neighbours in the `tgm.hooks.RecencyNeighborSampler` hook is state that must be carried to the validation phase to ensure that the models can access information from the training set.
+Therefore, this raises the need for sharing hook state of a hook across splits.

 For this purpose, we have the notion of `shared hooks`, which are automatically attributed to **all** keys in the `HookManager`: